The Kensington SD2000P USB-C 4K nano dock K38260AU is a remarkably small powered ‘mini’ dock with surprisingly big capabilities.

 The Kensington SD2000P USB-C 4K nano dock (website here).
 Its mini size means it can support one [email protected] external monitor over either Display Port 1.2++ or HDMI 1.4 as well as one USB-C 3.1 5Gbps/5V/3A, two USB-A 3.0 ports (5V/1.5A) and a Gigabit Ethernet port.

-Wrap it up in a 100mm square box that fits a 75 or 100mm VESA mount (optional extra) and
+Wrap it up in a 100mm square box that fits a 75 or 100mm VESA mount (optional extra) and hide it behind a monitor.

 Who would use the Kensington SD2000P USB-C 4K nano dock?
 K38260AU